What Are SMART Goals and How to Write Them (With Examples!)

 How to Write a SMART Goal

 Remember, a SMART goal stands for specific, measurable, attainable, relevant, and time-bound goals.
-To write a SMART objective, you’ll need to work through all five elements to build trackable, clear goals.
+To write SMART goals, you’ll need to work through all five elements to build trackable, clear goals.

-Let’s now go through each step in the SMART framework:
+Let’s now go through each step in the SMART goal framework:

 To avoid setting a general goal, you need to create a specific action plan.